1st July 2020

 I enjoy online training as I can do it in the comfort of my own home whenever I have free time, and I feel that I can cover the materials that I want and I can take control of my own learning, although I do miss the social interaction with other people.

-Is there a sense of need for both online and face-to-face learning; what are your views?
+Do you think there is a need for both online and face-to-face learning?

 I think that both online and face-to-face training are equally important.

-What would you like to tell other foster carers thinking about online learning & development, have you any tips?
+Have you any tips for other foster carers thinking about online learning & development?

 One thing I would like to tell other foster carers about online training is to take advantage of all of the training you can, you might never know when it will benefit you, but I guarantee that at some stage it will.
 Learn at your own pace whenever you get a free minute.
 I have learnt some things that will benefit me in life in general.